Active ingredients: gemfibrozil

 Always read the label.
 If symptoms persist see your healthcare professional.

-White, film coated, biconvex, capsule-shaped tablets engraved with 600 and a breakline on one face and plain on the other face.
+White, film coated, elliptical, biconvex, tablets engraved with 600, breakline & dp logo on one face and plain on the other.

 Do I need a prescription?